AshAvalanche/ash-docs/docs/toolkit/ansible-avalanche-collection/tutorials/graph-node.md

 Add the ABI content to `ASH.json`.

 :::note
-You can get the ABI of the smart contract from the getting started repository in `net/ash_token/out/ASHToken.sol/ASHToken.json` it should look like this:
+If you are using the [Ansible Avalanche Getting Started](https://github.com/AshAvalanche/ansible-avalanche-getting-started),You can get the ABI of the smart contract in `net/ash_token/out/ASHToken.sol/ASHToken.json` after you deployed your contract.
+It should look like this:

 ```json
 {